 Breastfeeding Older Infants: Common Challenges and the Simple Solutions

 Just when you feel like you’ve got breastfeeding all figured out, your baby enters a new phase.
-Breastfeeding a growing and curious baby is a different experience than breastfeeding a newborn.
-Here are a few suggestions on dealing with some of the common challenges that come with breastfeeding older infants.
+Breastfeeding an older baby is a different experience than breastfeeding a newborn.
+Here are a few suggestions on dealing with some of the common challenges that come with breastfeeding older babies.

 The Teething Baby